zimmski/tavor/README.md

 }
 ```

 One way to execute this strategy is by using the following code.
 Note that the implemented strategy does not need a random generator.
-The argument for the `Fuzz` method can be therefore just `nil`.
+The argument for the function can be therefore just `nil`.

 ```go
 import (